-Personal style isn’t the same thing as fashion.
+Street style isn’t necessarily the same thing as “fashion.”
 It’s … more personal.
 It’s rooted in self, an outward expression of attitude, vibe, swag, panache, aspiration, time and place.
 In this semi-regular series called Looklyn, we hold a mirror up to the borough to show us how we dress now … and what it tells us about who we are.

 You might also like